bimdata/documentation-old/doc_sphinx/cookbook/2_create_nobackend_app.rst

 ======

 As your app has no backend, you can't keep a secret token.
-(Any string stored in browser or mobile app can be found even if the code is minified or compiled)
+(Any string stored in the browser or mobile app can be found even if the code is minified or compiled)

 Response types
 ==============